Lightjohn/Ssh-ultimate-guide/README.md

 you will jump from one machine to another without ever being asked for a password (if the previous steps are done: `~/.ssh/authorized_keys` on every servers)

+**NOTE**: Do not activate this option on any server, only on those you trust.

 `IdentityFile ~/.ssh/id_rsa`: you can specify for a particular host a specific key.